Shop Creative Law (Use code PAIGE10 for 10% off)

 In order to attract the type of people who might benefit from and be interested in purchasing your paid product, it may be a good idea to offer a free opt-in gift.
 But not just any ol’ freebie will do here!
 It has to be something that would interest the exact type of people you plan to sell this specific paid product to.

 For example, one of the paid products I plan to make available in our online shop is a mini-course on creating Squarespace templates, which is a really fabulous passive income stream for website designers.
+(Update: How to Build Squarespace Templates now available within our Square Secrets Business course!)

 So what sort of freebie should I create in order to attract people who would be interested in this course?
 Perhaps a guide on the 5 pieces of tech that you need in order to create Squarespace templates!